AI Roadmap for Banking

 4.1 Document Intelligence and Knowledge Processing

-One of the most immediate and high-impact applications of generative AI in banking is document intelligence.
+Document intelligence is among the fastest areas of generative AI adoption in banking.
 Banks process vast volumes of contracts, financial statements, regulatory guidance, policies, and internal reports.
 Generative models can summarize lengthy documents, extract key themes, highlight risks, and draft standardized outputs such as credit memos, compliance summaries, or internal briefs.
 Human oversight remains essential, but generative AI dramatically reduces the time required to move from raw information to informed decision-making.

 4.2 Customer and Employee Assistants

-Generative AI has significantly advanced conversational interfaces, enabling more capable customer- and employee-facing assistants.
-Unlike earlier chatbots, modern generative systems can handle complex, multi-turn interactions and adapt responses based on context.
+Generative AI has moved conversational interfaces well beyond earlier chatbots, enabling more capable customer- and employee-facing assistants.
+Modern generative systems handle complex, multi-turn interactions and adapt responses based on context.
 For customers, this improves self-service for routine inquiries.
-Internally, generative assistants help employees navigate policies, retrieve institutional knowledge, and synthesize information across systems, reducing friction in day-to-day work.
+Internally, generative assistants help employees navigate policies, retrieve institutional knowledge, and synthesize information across systems.

 4.3 Generative BI and Decision Support